iamhll/f265enc_doc/source/coding_style/main.rst

         \

-        use one space on each side of the follwing operators (where, &, \*, ... are used as binary or ternary operators)
+        use one space on each side of the following operators (where, &, \*, ... are used as binary or ternary operators)

         ::